Marine radio buying guide

 Water resistance is essential for marine electronics.
 If your gear can't stand up to the elements, it probably won't last a whole season.

-What should you look for in a marine stereo?
+What should you look for in a marine radio?

-Good specs: Marine gear is just like car gear in that better specs mean better sound.
+Marine audio gear is just like car gear in that better specs mean better sound.
 For receivers, look for a high CD signal-to-noise ratio, a wide frequency response, plenty of RMS power, and plenty of USB ports, of you need them.
 If radio's your thing, check the FM sensitivity spec — the lower, the better.
-For speakers, you'll want plenty of power, plus weatherproof cones, rubber surrounds, and UV -resistant grilles.
+For marine speakers, you'll want plenty of power handling, plus weatherproof cones, rubber surrounds, and UV -resistant grilles.

 How are you going to install it?